- Can I renew my license online?

 Massachusetts has reciprocity or expedited licensure with most States.
 Information on your specific state is available on this site under the Applications and Forms link entitled "Reciprocal Licensure, Attorney Licensure and Waivers".

 You need to mail to the Board the following: a letter of Legal Existence (contact the Secretary of State's office for this letter), a letter stating the name of the broker of record and an address to mail the corporation application, and a non-refundable check or money order for $52.00 made payable to the Commonwealth of Massachusetts.
+The Board will review the submitted documentation and then mail the broker of record a Corporation Application.
+The license fee is $221.00 and must be remitted with the Corporation Application.
+The mailing address is Real Estate Board, 1000 Washington Street, Suite 710, Boston, MA 02118.

 If you hold a valid real estate license and do not wish to continue practicing as a real estate agent then when the Board sends you a Renewal Application do not remit the renewal application to the Board.
 The license will expire.
 No further action is required.